deny7ko/ruby-science-solutions/composition-over-inheritance/README.md

 When inheritance is not strongly needed(in case you don't have hierarchies) prefer using composition over inheritance.
 It allows to build smaller and reusable classes.

+1 level of inheritance is ok to go.

 ### Inheritance

 ```ruby